mhostetter/galois/README.md

     [  8, 162, 216, 184,   9,  94, 250, 188,  36,  90]], order=2^8)
 ```

+### Field element display modes

-Display field elements as integers or polynomials.
+The user may display the finite field elements as either integers or polynomials.

 ```python
 >>> print(x)